adar-sh/NxN-Systolic-Array/sys_array_ifp/sys_arr_md.md

-The given Verilog code represents a systolic array module that performs parallel computations using processing elements (PEs).
+Systolic array module performs parallel computations using processing elements (PEs).
 A systolic array is a regular grid of PEs that are interconnected to perform efficient computations.
 Each PE performs a specific operation and passes the intermediate results to its neighboring PEs.

 Here's a breakdown of the module: